Temporary Closure/Extended-Out-Of-Use (EOU)

 Temporary Closure is an option that tank owners may choose when they decide not to use the tanks for a period of time.
-Proper temporary closure is referred to as Extended-Out-Of-Use (EOU).
+The proper temporary closure is referred to as Extended-Out-Of-Use (EOU).
 In order for a facility to remain in compliance while out-of-use, the following requirements must be met:

-When an UST system is temporarily closed for more than 12 months, the tank system must be permanently closed if it does not meet the cathodic protection requirements found in R.61-92, Part 280.20 and 280.21.
+When a UST system is temporarily closed for more than 12 months, the tank system must be permanently closed if it does not meet the cathodic protection requirements found in Regulation 61-92, Part 280.20 and 280.21 (pdf).

 At least 30 days prior to beginning closure activities, an accurately filled out Tank and Sludge Disposal Form (pdf) must be submitted to the Division.

 Points to consider:

 - Tanks must be emptied and cleaned by removing all liquids and accumulated sludge.
 This sludge must be sent to a Sludge disposal/recycling company (pdf)

 - Landowner signature is required for all fill-in-place closures